28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Golden Gardens Park

 The main draw at Golden Gardens Park is its beautiful sandy beaches.
 In summer, it’s a great place to enjoy a picnic and watersports outside the city center.
-Time your visit with the sunset to see the park at its most magical.
+(I’d really recommend timing your visit with the sunset to see the park at its most magical!)

 After exploring the grounds, venture south to explore the rest of the Ballard neighborhood.
-The area is a juggernaut in the Seattle craft brewing scene, with dozens of craft breweries like Stoup Brewing and Ballard Brewing Company lining the streets.
+The area is a juggernaut in the Seattle craft brewing scene, with dozens of craft breweries lining the street, including some of our favorites like Stoup Brewing and Ballard Brewing Company.

 Marvel at the glass art at Chihuly Garden and Glass

 Art lovers need to pencil in a visit to Chihuly Garden and Glass.
-Located in the Seattle Center complex, this top attraction features eight art galleries and a garden hosting the work of famed American glass artist Dale Chihuly.
+Located in the Seattle Center complex, this top attraction is one of our favorite places in the city.
+It features eight art galleries and a garden hosting the work of famed American glass artist Dale Chihuly, whose glass sculptures are some of the coolest artwork I’ve seen on my travels!

 Chihuly Garden & Glass

 At the heart of Chihuly Garden and Glass is its 40-foot-high Glasshouse.
-Within its 4,500 square feet of space, visitors will marvel at a 100-foot-long masterwork art installation, reflecting a palette of reds, yellows, oranges, and ambers.
+Walking through its 4,500 square feet of space, I marveled at its 100-foot-long masterwork art installation, reflecting a palette of reds, yellows, oranges, and ambers.

 RELATED: Best Time to Visit Seattle

-After admiring Chihuly’s work in the Glasshouse and galleries, meander through the museum’s lush garden.
-Here, you’ll dazzle at the artist’s glass sculptures, interspersed with colorful plants, flowers, and trees.
+After admiring Chihuly’s work in the Glasshouse and galleries, I took time to meander through the museum’s lush garden.
+I was dazzled at the artist’s glass sculptures, interspersed with colorful plants, flowers, and trees.
 Each season’s blooms change the scene, giving visitors a unique look upon every visit.

 Enjoy a wine-tasting at Chateau Ste.
 Michelle Winery

 The oldest winery in Washington State, Chateau Ste.
-Michelle Winery is one of Seattle’s must-see attractions for wine lovers.
-Located in Woodinville, the winery sits on 105 acres of woodland and offers a relaxing escape from the buzz of the central city.
+Michelle Winery is one of our must-see attractions for wine lovers!
+Located in Woodinville, the winery sits on 105 acres of woodland.
+I recommend visiting this beautiful venue for a relaxing escape from the buzz of the central city.

 Chateau Ste.
 Michelle Winery

 Pop into Chateau Ste.
 Michelle Winery to enjoy a guided tour of the historic vineyards and wine-tasting.
-If you want to enjoy more of its award-winning wines, stick around to sample its daily Feature Flight or pick up a bottle for your hotel room at the Visitor Center Wine Shop.
+If you want to enjoy more of its award-winning wines, our recommendation is to stick around to sample its daily Feature Flight or pick up a bottle for your hotel room at the Visitor Center Wine Shop.

 DISCLAIMER: Treksplorer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its affiliated international sites.